Echinocereus Engelmannii, Hedgehog Cactus, Papago Park, AZ, 2019

-California buckwheat has an impressively long list of medicinal applications, including treating headache, stomachache, diarrhea, bleeding, and wounds.
-The root can be pounded into a powdered poultice and applied to lacerations as a type of antibiotic bandage.
-A decoction made from root and water can treat colds and sore throat.
+The California buckwheat has an impressively long list of medicinal applications, including treating headache, stomachache, diarrhea, bleeding, and wounds.
+For example, the root can be pounded into a powdered poultice and applied to lacerations as a type of antibiotic bandage, or a decoction can be made from root and water to treat colds and sore throat.

-Sphaeralcea, Desert Globemallow, Joshua Tree National Park, CA, 2017
+Baileya Multiradiata, Desert Marigold, Joshua Tree National Park, CA, 2017

 This low growing chia produces some of the most nutritiously rich seeds known.
 From healing diabetes to supporting the heart and digestive system, chia seeds are believed to be one of the healthiest foods on the planet.